ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 Open Task Scheduler and import "ThrottleStop.xml".

-This starts ThrottleStop on boot.
+This let ThrottleStop start on boot.

 ## Costs: